RESEARCH

 Chamber 3 - Variable Temperature-STM/AFM with KPFM and XPS

-For nitride chamber, Jimmy is studying the synthesis of the Titanium nitride using thermal ALD in the patterned sample.
-Harshil is fabricating the the high-k material HZO using oxide chamber.
-SeongUk is working on low temperature deposition of crystalline AIP and GaP on semiconductors using several ALD techniques; thermal ALD, electron enhanced ALD, atomic layer annealing, and plasma enhanced ALD.
+Amy is studying the synthesis of titanium nitride using thermal ALD in high aspect ratio spaces.
+SeongUk is fabricating the the high-k material HZO using oxide chamber.
+He is also working on low temperature deposition of crystalline AIP and GaP on semiconductors using several ALD techniques; thermal ALD, electron enhanced ALD, atomic layer annealing, and plasma enhanced ALD.
+Research Poster Last updated: 03/25/2020